Rory Menage

-Rory Menage (b.1988, York, United Kingdom) reflects on traditional facets of statuary, sculpture and portraiture.
+Rory Menage (b.
+1988, UK) reflects on traditional facets of statuary, sculpture and portraiture and is best known for his figurative-based sculptural works.
 His work is dedicated to discovering novel methods of portraying naturalism.
-Using a variety of raw materials, the artist’s realm of inquiry examines the position of object-making within a digitally biased era.
+Using various raw materials, including limestone, bronze, and iron, the artist’s realm of inquiry examines the position of object-making within a digitally biased era.
+Menage lives and works between London and Yorkshire.
+He has a BA from Oxford University and an MA from Leeds College of Art.

 Selected Exhibitions